aziz/parsmark/md-sample-english.md

 Additionally, it's easy for those features to get lost within all of the technical documentation.
-This document is designed to *demonstrate*, not describe, most of the features of MMD.
+This document is designed to *demonstrate*, not describe, most of the features of MMD this is fake text.

 [mmug]: http://fletcherpenney.net/mmd/users_guide/ "MultiMarkdown User's Guide" *[MMD]: MultiMarkdown